municipalwastefan/COS121FINAL/readme.txt

-Reggie Brohan / COS 121 Final Project Due 12/19/2024 /

 CSV File Reader

-This program takes a csv file called by user input and allows the user to perform a variety of commands on it.
+This file reading program takes a csv file (with 6 columns) designated by user input and allows the user to perform a variety of commands on it.
-This is a file reading/management program.
-The user is able to search through the data, and add and remove lines of data.
+The program reformats the data into a list of dictionaries, each representing a line of csv data.
+The user is able to view the data, search through the data, and add and remove lines of data.
+If they make changes, they are prompted to save the edited data as a new csv file.
+To use the program, you run main.py, and follow the prompts in the terminal.